tparchman/778_unix/text_processing/text_processing_tutorial.md

     $ ps aux

-`ps aux | grep [search expression]` will pipe processes listed as above into `grep`, and can be used to locate PIDs for specific applications, users, etc. For example, the below command should retrieve information on processes running associated with TextWrangler.
+`ps aux | grep [search expression]` will pipe processes listed as above into `grep`, and can be used to locate PIDs for specific applications, users, etc. For example, the below command should retrieve information on processes running associated with jot.

     $ ps aux | grep jot